sst/guide/_chapters/upload-a-file-to-s3.md

 Let's now add an attachment to our note.
 The flow we are using here is very simple.

-1. The user uploads the file.
+1. The user selects a file to upload.

 2. The file is uploaded to S3 under the user's space and we get a URL back.

 3. Create a note with the file URL as the attachment.

 We are going to use the AWS SDK to upload our files to S3.
-But to be able to upload we first need to generate our AWS temporary credentials using our user token.
+The S3 Bucket that we created previously, is secured using our Cognito Identity Pool.
+So to be able to upload, we first need to generate our Cognito Identity temporary credentials with our user token.

 ### Get AWS Credentials

-To do that let's add the following to our `src/lib/awsLib.js`.
+{% include code-marker.html %} To do that let's append the following to our `src/libs/awsLib.js`.

 {% highlight javascript %}
 export function getAwsCredentials(userToken) {